Are the Four Horsemen of Revelation Riding Today?

 The rider of the red horse is described as one who has a “great sword” to “take peace from the earth, and that people should kill one another” (Revelation 6:4).
 Jesus described it this way: “And you will hear of wars and rumors of wars” and “nation will rise against nation, and kingdom against kingdom” (Matthew 24:6-7).

-China and India have refused to rebuke Russian aggression, which has drawn the ire of other nations.
-In Europe, nations have come closer together in response to the Russian threat.
-Could this be the crisis that will inspire Europe to unite in the spirit of one of the founding fathers of the EU, Jean Monnet?
+Could this be the crisis that will inspire Europe to unite in the spirit of Jean Monnet, one of the EU’s founders?
 He said, “Europe will be forged in crises, and will be the sum of the solutions adopted for those crises.”

 - The king of the North, a revived Roman Empire centered in Europe.